mvolkmann/blog/src/smalltalk.md

   "Installed Packages" window, select the package, and click the "save" button?
 - Do any collection classes support structural sharing for immutability support?
 - What package can you install to get a color picker?
-- Are there any linting and formatting tools for Smalltalk?
+- Are there any linting tools for Smalltalk?
 - Learn how to write and distribute command-line utilities/apps in Smalltalk.
 - Learn how to write and distribute GUI apps in Smalltalk.
 - Learn how to write and distribute web apps in Smalltalk.